The Phases of Scientology Involvement

 If your standing in your new tribe has become a source of self-esteem for you, this phase can last for many years – even decades.

-The Bitter Disgust Phase – As the weeks months and years roll on, the negative emotions coming from the war against Scientology begin to become deeply grooved emotional habits in your endocrine system and the neural pathways of your brain.
-You continually see the worst possible injustices repeated over and over – or the same ones mentioned over and over (such as Lisa McPherson etc.) – and you cement in the most negative and destructive interpretations of your own experiences in Scientology.
+The Bitter Disgust Phase – As the weeks months and years roll on, the negative emotions coming from the war against Scientology begin to become emotional habits that are deeply grooved in to your endocrine system and the neural pathways of your brain.
+You continually see the worst possible injustices repeated over and over – or the same ones mentioned over and over (such as Lisa McPherson etc.) – and you cement-in the most negative and destructive interpretations of your own experiences in Scientology.
 Disgust and bitterness are taking up larger percentages of your days, weeks, months, and years.

 You are very bitter about Scientology and you openly attack anyone who might say anything positive, or even neutral, about L Ron Hubbard or Scientology at all.
 You seek to have those who disagree with the anti-Scientology tribal narrative discredited, banned from posting, or otherwise shuddered into silence.